-Leukaemia is a type of cancer of the blood and bone marrow.
-It occurs when the bone marrow makes too many white blood cells (lymphocytes), which are part of the body’s immune system, which helps fight infections.
+Leukaemia (also spelled leukemia) is cancer that affects the blood and bone marrow.
+It happens when the bone marrow makes too many white blood cells (lymphocytes).
+Lymphocytes are part of the body’s immune system, which helps fight infections.

 If you have leukaemia, your white blood cells don’t work properly.
 Leukaemia cells don’t fight infections very well.
 They can also take up a lot of space in the bone marrow.
 This means there is less room for healthy blood cells.

 - how fast the cancer cells grow

 Leukaemia affects two main stem cell types: lymphoid stem cells and myeloid stem cells.
 Most childhood leukaemias are acute, which means the cancer cells grow quickly.